Permissions

 • Access the basic Jenkins API and the API of any object they have access to.

-• Access the People directory listing user accounts and known committer identities of anyone involved in visible projects.
+• Access the People directory listing user accounts and known committer identities of anyone involved in visible projects (Jenkins 2.451 and earlier).

 • List and view all agents configured in Jenkins and access their summary pages.